-PLN '000 1 Jan-31 Dec 2023 1 Jan-31 Dec 2022
+PLN '000 1 Jan-31 Dec 2024 1 Jan-31 Dec 2023

-Revaluation of projected recoveries Deviations from actual recoveries, decreases on early collections in collateralised 11,359 11,712
+Revaluation of projected recoveries Deviations from actual recoveries, decreases on early collections in collateralised cases 9,089 3,666 11,359 6,340

-cases 6,340 6,988

-17,699 18,700
+12,755 17,699

-If necessary, as at the end of each quarter the Company updates the following parameters which are used to estimate the future cash flows for debt portfolios measured at amortised cost:
+If necessary, as at the end of each quarter the Company updates the following parameters which are used to estimate future cash flows from debt portfolios measured at amortised cost:

-- discount rate in case of change in the amount of the purchased debt portfolio; - cash flows estimation period; - expected future cash flows estimated using the current data and debt collection processes.
+- discount rate in case of change in the amount of the purchased debt portfolio, - cash flows estimation period, - expected future cash flows estimated using the current data and debt collection processes.

-The Company analyses the impact of macroeconomic factors on projected recoveries; historically, no material correlation between recoveries from purchased debt portfolios and the macroeconomic situation has been found.
+The Company analyses the impact of macroeconomic factors on projected recoveries; historically, no correlation between recoveries from purchased debt portfolios and the macroeconomic situation has been found.